Jamie Smith (actor): Early life and career

 [There was] deft support by veteran Frank McHugh and teevee newcomer Jamie Smith. [...]
 As [Lynn's] longhair sweetie, Jamie Smith showed a relaxed, natural style and sincerity that launched him creditably in his video preem (he's star of upcoming Israeli pic, 'The Faithful City,' an RKO release).

 Regarding his Faithful City performance as the sympathetic but discipline-minded American camp counsellor who gradually comes around to the more single-mindedly compassionate approach favored by his British counterpart (John Slater), Hollywood Reporter's review noted RKO's "introduc[tion of] an interesting personality in Jamie Smith, a ruggedly handsome chap with definite talent [who] com[es] over as a forceful, likable lead."

-In 1955, Smith co-starred with Irene Kane and Frank Silvera in Stanley Kubrick's low-budget, independently produced crime film noir, Killer's Kiss.
+In 1955, Smith co-starred with Irene Kane and Frank Silvera in Stanley Kubrick's low-budget, independently produced film noir, Killer's Kiss.

 Reviewing Smith's 1957 guest spot—alongside series star Nancy Wilder—on NBC's 15-minute soap, Modern Romances, Billboard's Bob Bernstein wrote that Smith "joined her in making the dialog real and moving in a triumph of talent over limited time."

 On March 13, 1960, in conjunction with the Jewish holiday Purim, The Faithful City received its American television premiere.
 Later that year, it was reported that Smith had founded his own theater company in New York; on October 3, they performed a staged reading of Albert Camus's The Stranger at Manhattan's Donnell Library Center.
 The following year, Smith appeared in at least two episodes of the New York-set police procedural series Naked City.

 By the mid-1960s (following a brief, uncredited appearance as a deputy in the 1963 Route 66 episode, "Two Strangers and an Old Enemy"), Smith's acting career appears to have run its course.
 His last documented public performance took place in April 1967 at Fairleigh Dickinson University, with "professional actor Jamie Smith" leading an otherwise non-pro ensemble of FDU students and locally residing children in a production of Archibald MacLeish's J.B..